Start a conversation on social media and help us get the nation talking about mental health!

 - Share why you’re choosing to talk about mental health by using #TimeToTalk on your social media posts

-- Follow #TimeToTalk on Twitter and Instagram, and reply to and share posts
+- Follow #TimeToTalk on Twitter and Instagram, and get involved in the conversation

 Everyone feels differently about how much they want to share online, but if you feel comfortable sharing your own mental health story, it can be a powerful way to change attitudes.

 - Post a short piece of writing, poem, drawing, or photo